powsybl/powsybl-core/docs/user/configuration/loadflow-validation.md

 # loadflow-validation
-The `loadflow-validation` module is used by the [loadflow-validation](../itools/loadflow-validation.md) command.
+The `loadflow-validation` module is used by the [loadflow-validation](../itools/loadflow-validation.md) command and the [load flow validation](../../grid_features/loadflow_validation.md) feature.
 It defines the parameters used during the validation of load flow results.

 ## Optional properties